nebari-dev/nebari-docs/docs/docs/tutorials/argo-workflows-walkthrough.md

 ```

-First, you'll need to create a python script and a conda environment.
+Next, you'll need to create a python script and a conda environment.
 Then to
 submit the workflow to Argo you would run the high level command:

 ```